justTimTim/scheduler-LogAndLock/README.md

 ========
 ![Apache License 2](https://img.shields.io/badge/license-ASF2-blue.svg)

-"scheduler-LogAndLock" provides the ability to create a schedule to run your tasks and keep a log launches with the subsequent transfer of the saved parameters to the method.
+"scheduler-LogAndLock" provides the following capabilities:
+- create a schedule for running methods
+- pass parameters to these methods
+- save execution results
+- keep a log of launches
-Also allows you to block the simultaneous execution of a job on more than one host.
+- block simultaneous execution of a task on more than one application instance.
 <br>
 At the moment, only SQL databases are implemented as storage.